UAV Response Strategy and Forensics

 Module 2: Guidelines for extracting data from a UAV

 In this module students will be introduced to the basics of computer based evidence, before delving into the guidelines necessary for extracting data from a UAV.
-Students will be familiarised with free forensic tools, at which point they will be shown how to extract data from three common UAVs.
+Students will be familiarised with free forensic tools to use for drone forensics, at which point they will be shown how to extract data from three common UAVs.

 - Forensic images (E01)